 Spreadsheets can be uploaded into the system for ease of use, ensuring historical data makes it into the new solution.
 Phone numbers and addresses are validated to ensure the data is correct.
 If a case is given a high priority status, they are marked and secondary notifications are sent out to them.
 The system is also incredibly secure for highly sensitive information; you can read more about security here.

 As COVID-19 progresses, it is becoming increasingly important for towns and cities to establish contact tracing programs they can trust.
 Having the right software can make all the difference in the success and security of your contact tracing program.
+For more information on how to track COVID-19 cases and trace contacts, read here.

 Each of the presenters went into more detail in the webinar.
 If you’d like to watch the webinar, you can find the recording here.